Skip to main content

 Customer Chatbots: The Good, The Bad, and the Ugly

-Chatbots have changed how businesses interact with customers - sometimes for the better, sometimes not so much.
+Chatbots have changed how businesses handle customer service - sometimes for the better, sometimes not.

 The Good